wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 ![](@attachment/Clipboard_2020-02-03-18-03-09.png)

-This tells you the information about the request, what actually hapened, the raw response and a preview of it.
+This tells you the information about the request, what actually happened, the raw response and a preview of it.
 It gives you information such as how long did this request take.

 ![](@attachment/Clipboard_2020-02-03-18-04-09.png)

-If you're website is slow for example, it will tell you how long the request took, and where the time was spent.
+For example, if youre website is slow, it will tell you how long the request took, and where the time was spent.

-If you go to http://apple.com for example and inspect the network tab, you will see that there are 100s of things that are requested.
+To demonstrate this, go to http://apple.com and inspect the network tab.

+You will see that there are 100s of things that are requested.
 You can also filter out the requests within the network tab such as XHR, which is when they're sending data out about you.

 ![](@attachment/Clipboard_2020-02-03-18-06-25.png)